skip to content

 • Aims.
 Summarise the aims of the present work.
 Your aim would usually be to answer one or more specific research questions, which you should state explicitly in your proposal.
 Your aims might also include creating some kind of tool or research material (e.g. a corpus).
 These aims should be clearly linked to the lacunae/problems identified in the Background section.

 • Methodology.
 Summarise the methods you would employ to accomplish these aims.
+This is one of the most important sections, so feel free to allocate a bit more space to it.

 • Significance.
 Summarise the significance of your proposed research in terms of addressing lacunae/problems in the field.